ALLAM-SRIDHAR/AMCAT_Project/README.md

-# Job Data Analysis with AMCAT
+# Job Data Analysis with AMCAT Dataset (EDA project on Engineering Graduates Employment Outcomes!)

 ## Overview
 This repository contains a Jupyter notebook that performs data analysis on a dataset related to job roles and salaries, using the AMCAT dataset.
 The project involves data preprocessing, visualization, and basic statistical analysis to extract meaningful insights about various job-related factors.